 After having identified the polynomials $(Q_k)_{k=0,\ldots,N-1}$ as dual polynomials in all these 3 classical matrix ensembles, we determine new explicit formulas for the entries of $\Sigma_N$ in Section 4.
 It turns out that our approach to $\Sigma_N$ for the $\beta$-Hermite and $\beta$-Laguerre ensembles in the freezing limit leads to formulas different from \cite{DE2}, and we are not able to check equality of these formulas for arbitrary dimensions $N$.
-It seems that this equality needs some unknown connections between the zeros of the $N$-th Hermite or Laguerre polynomial and the corresponding polynomials of order $0,1,2,\ldots,N-1$.
+On the other hand, our formulas in the $\beta$-Hermite limit were derived recently by completely different methods by Gorin and Kleptsyn \cite{GK}; see also \cite{GoM} for related results.
+The equality of $\Sigma_N$ here (and in \cite{GK} in the $\beta$-Hermite case) and in \cite{DE2} lead to some unknown connections between the zeros of the $N$-th Hermite or Laguerre polynomial and the corresponding polynomials of order $0,1,2,\ldots,N-1$; see Corollary \ref{equality-of-variances-h} below for the details in the Hermite case.
 We point out that in the $\beta$-Hermite limit case, our formulas for the entries of $\Sigma_N$ have the same complexity as those in \cite{DE2}, while in the Laguerre case our formulas have the same form as in the $\beta$-Hermite case while the formulas in \cite{DE2} are considerably more complicated.
 Moreover, in the $\beta$-Jacobi case, our formulas for $\Sigma_N$ also have the same structure while corresponding results based on tridiagonal random matrix models as in \cite{K, KN} seem to be unknown.

 In the remaining sections we use our formulas for $\Sigma_N=(\sigma_{i,j})_{i,j=1,\ldots,N}$ in order to derive limit results for $\sigma_{N,N}$ for $N\to\infty$ in the $\beta$-Hermite and $\beta$-Laguerre case which involves the Airy function $\mathsf {Ai}$ and the $r$ largest zeros $a_r<a_{r-1}<\ldots< a_1<0$ of $\mathsf {Ai}$.
 For a discussion of $\mathsf {Ai}$ we refer to \cite{NIST, VS}.
 In particular, for the largest eigenvalues in the $\beta$-Hermite case we obtain the following theorem which summarizes the main results of Section 5.
 For the precise definition of the Bessel processes $(X_{t,k}^N)_{t\geq 0}$ of type $A_{N-1}$ we refer to the beginning of Section 2 below.